Magento 2 Admin Area User Guide

 Let’s move on and take a look at the Sales > Orders tab.
 It’s the third option on your left menu bar.
 If you select this then select orders, at the top of the pop-up menu, it will take you to your Orders page.

 Here is your orders page.
 There is a search bar where you can search for specific orders.
 To the left of this is a ‘filters’ tab where you can input specific information to narrow down your search results specific to what you are looking for.
 By selecting ‘default view’, you will then return to the original options before you alter your selection.
-There’s also a ‘columns’ tab which allows you to customise which columns are visible to you on the table below.
-You can play around with this and explore which columns you wish to have as your default selection.
-This will be based on what information you want to see about your customers and their orders.
+There’s also a ‘columns’ tab which allows you to customise visible columns on the table below.
+By playing around with this you’ll explore which columns you wish to have as your default selection.
+This will be based on your requirements for the desired information you want to see about your customers and their orders.
 Finally, there’s the ‘export’ tab which allows you to selected some order information into either a CSV file or an Excel document.

-Below these tabs is an ‘actions’ drop-down menu which allows you to make various choices about the information you have selected within your table.
+Below these tabs is an ‘actions’ drop-down menu allowing you to make various choices about the information you have selected within the table.
 Simply by selecting a few of the orders, by ticking the boxes beside each order ID or using the box at the top left of the table to select all.
 Options within this drop-down menu include; cancel/hold/un-hold orders or print invoices/packing slips/ credit memos or shipping labels.
-The system really allows you to have all the information for any order you’ve ever had at the touch of a button.
+The system really allows you to have all the information for any order you’ve ever received at the touch of a button.
 Also allowing you to carry out a whole array of options, making your job easier and saving you time.

-To the right of this drop-down menu you also have the ability to decide how many orders you view on the page using the drop down.
-And also navigate through the various pages using the arrows.
-There is also an orange button titled ‘Create New Order’ allowing you to manually input orders.
+To the right of this, you also have the ability to decide how many orders you view on the page.
+As well as navigating through the various pages using the arrows.
+Here you’ll also be able to access an orange button titled ‘Create New Order’ allowing you to manually input orders.

 How to View an Order on Magento 2